 Treating the symptoms of adrenal fatigue is important, but it’s also necessary to identify and address the causes of chronic stress in your life that are putting a strain on your endocrine system.
-Dr. Tina Marcantel, a naturopathic physician in Gilbert, AZ, shares thoughts from her book, Imagine: A Whole Different Kind of Medical Care.
+Dr. Tina Marcantel, a naturopathic physician in Gold Canyon, AZ, shares thoughts from her book, Imagine: A Whole Different Kind of Medical Care.

 Transcript of video: